AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 The following is a walkthrough for how to set up a multi-user dedicated server instance on a cloud hosting provider - in this case, `Google Cloud <https://www.cloud.google.com>`_.
 Google Cloud is a powerful hosting service with a worldwide network of servers.
 It offers a free trial which provides free cloud hosting for 90 days, and then a free tier which runs indefinitely thereafter, so long as you stay within the `usage limits <https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits>`_. ^^Thanks to community member @NotFood for the tip!

-Cloud hosting is a little more complicated to set up, but it can be valuable if you are trying to host a session with multiple users scattered about planet earth.
+Cloud hosting is a little more complicated to set up, but it can be valuable if you are trying to host a session with multiple friends scattered about planet earth.
 This can resolve issues with data replication or slowdowns due to poor latency of some users (high ping).
 This guide may seem technical, but if you follow the steps, you should be able to succeed in hosting an internet server to co-create with other multi-user creators around the world.

 Setup Process
 -------------